-Nor, if I am being honest, were any of them the best, at the whole, give them a show, table dance, either….
+Nor, if I am being honest, were any of my dancers the best, on the whole, “give them a show, table dancers”, either….
 I think that goes to The Lady Chablis as well…… sorry honey…….
 What we do in our table dances is NOT for public consumption!

 At any rate, it was an amazing show, an amazing weekend , really, from what I can piece together.